How To Install Electrics In A shipping Container

 Imagine walking around in your shipping container, knowing exactly where all the wall outlets are to help you fire up the kettle, reheat your food in the microwave or just sit down and relax.

-Power requirements
+Power Requirements

-Wiring and power receptacle
+Wiring and Power Receptacle

-Installing the wiring and power receptacle will require some drilling and wall cutting.
-While you may be able to do this yourself, it’s best to hire a professional who will use a conduit to protect your wiring from all the various elements.
+Installing electricity in a shipping container will require some drilling and wall cutting.
+While you may be able to do this yourself, it’s best to hire a professional who will use a conduit to protect your wiring from the various elements and ensure compliance with UK wiring regulations (BS 7671).

-Additionally, you can get a consultation from our conversions team to run the required wiring within the container, and to the electrical panel installed outside it.
+Additionally, you can get a consultation from our conversions team to run the required wiring within the container and to the electrical panel installed outside it.

 Finally, install a ground fault circuit interrupter (GFCI) along with any lighting you may need for safety.
+GFCIs are vital for preventing electrical shock, particularly in environments exposed to moisture or weather elements, such as a shipping container.

 And, that’s it!
 You can now run electricity throughout your shipping container.